dnsimple/dnsimple-support/content/articles/adding-hns-domain.markdown

 * Email forwards
 * Some One-Click-Services
 * Netlify Connector
-* URL records pointing to other HNS domains
 * ALIAS records pointing to other HNS domains which are not hosted with DNSimple
 </note>